Beta Software

 • Network sync: The server's position and the client's position

-• More corrections may occur
+• More frequent corrections

 Video Wall (Spanned Mode)